MDS-2024-Labs/project-step-1-aamna-amer/README.md

 **generate_nutrition_plan()**
   Generates a detailed nutrition plan based on the calculated macronutrient requirements and customized meal distributions.
 Displays calories and macronutrients for each meal.

+### Module 2 - Workout Schedule

+Contains the class `WorkoutSchedule`, which helps users create, display, and customize workout schedules based on their preferences.

+It's methods include:

+**generate_training_split()**
+  Prompts the user to generate a workout schedule by specifying daily workout time, number of workout days per week, preferred time of day, and activity type.

+**display_workout_schedule()**
+  Displays the workout schedule in an easy-to-read format, showing the planned activity, duration, and time of day for each day.

+**customize_workout_schedule()**
+  Allows the user to customize their workout schedule by editing individual days, changing the activity, duration, and time of day.
+Ensures input is validated before saving updates.